This page is in progress -

 How to Implement This

-The skip link is usually invisible until the focus moves onto it.
+The skip link is usually invisible to sighted people until the focus moves onto it.
 By pressing enter on the skip link, the user can skip past the navigation to the main content.
-To see an example, click on the url of this website and press tab.
+To experience an example, click on the url of this website and press tab.

 Use CSS in order to hide the skip link and make it visible only on focus.